Today's Articles

 Antonio Gomes

-Antonio Carlos Gomes was born on this date in 1836.
+Antônio Carlos Gomes was born on this date in 1836.
 He was an Afro Brazilian composer and one of the world's most distinguished 19th-century operatic composers.

-He was born in Campinas, Sro Paulo State, the son of the Maestro Manuel José and Fabiana Maria Jaguari Cardoso.
+He was born in Campinas, São Paulo State, the son of the Maestro Manuel José and Fabiana Maria Jaguari Cardoso.
 His childhood musical tendencies were soon stimulated by his father and by his older brother, José Pedro de Sant'Ana Gomés, also a conductor.
 José Pedro was the most dedicated guide and adviser in his brother’s artistic career.
-He convinced Antonio to visit the Court, where he became the protegé of Emperor Dom Pedro II, who was famous for his interest in the careers of Brazilian artists and intellectuals.
-The emperor allowed Antônio Carlos to study at the Musical Conservatory of Rio de Janeiro.
+He convinced Antônio to visit the Court, where he became the protegé of Emperor Dom Pedro II, who was famous for his interest in the careers of Brazilian artists and intellectuals.
+The Emperor allowed Antônio Carlos to study at the Musical Conservatory of Rio de Janeiro.

 Gomes graduated with honors and produced his first opera, A Noite Do Castelo (September 1861), a big success.
 Two years later, he directed his second opera, Joana De Flandres, which was considered superior to the first.